sfu-arch/needle/README.md

 #### What is an offload function?

+An offload function is a created automatically by the `needle` tool by outlining selected basic blocks.
+For basic block where some successors are not outlined an early exit is generated.
+Software speculation support is added to ensure that program state is restored if an early return from the function occurs.

 #### How does NEEDLE implement software speculation?

+NEEDLE implements software speculation by maintaining an `undo log`.
+An `undo log` entry is created for every write to memory from the outlined region.
+NEEDLE instruments every write with a read to capture the original value present in the memory location.
+If speculation along the path or braid fails, the values recorded in the `undo log` are written back to memory.

 #### What is a backend?
 Why do I need it?